- Booster Gold

 Page 17, panel 5

-Skeets expresses the principal of Relative Time Travel.
-For more information about the various principals of time travel at play in the DC universe, see here.
+Skeets expresses the principle of Relative Time Travel.
+For more information about the various principles of time travel at play in the DC universe, see here.

 Page 17, panel 6

 Skeets compares himself to Jiminy Cricket, the voice of conscience for the marionette given life in the 1940 Walt Disney movie Pinocchio.
 Jiminy Cricket's big scene is the singing of...

 ..."When You Wish Upon A Star," a song used as an enduring icon of The Walt Disney Company, heard at the beginning of a majority of the Company's television shows and movies.